 And so, The Sewing School was created, enabling me to pass on my skills to other enthusiasts of all ages and abilities; all the while, watching them grow, gaining confidence and reaching their creative potential.

-If you can’t come to us for a regular class or one to one tuition don’t despair, we offer residential retreats and online courses are coming soon.
+If you can’t come to us for a regular class or one to one tuition don’t despair, online courses are coming soon.